PierrePlaziat/MaGeek/README.md

 - 	Advanced Search repair
 -	Cardinspector rulings sometime doubled
 -	double sided variant appear twice in variant list in inspector
+-	Usd not implemented but ui acts like it is

 #### UX needs